peterchen3301/phd-review-system/README.md

 * allow student to upload CV, report and everything in one page

 * add "student report" column at the right of "CV" column in search table ( [student_search.html](student_search.html) )

+* make "reviews for the faculty" visible in review page